bzellman/WindmillAC/README.md

 # Setup
 - Install via HACS
 - Setup for this should be pretty simple, you'll need your devices Auth Token to configure the entity after installing the integation
-- Your Auth Token should be visibile on the "Devices" tab of your [Windmill Air Dashboard](https://dashboard.windmillair.com)
+- Your Auth Token should be visibile on the "Devices" tab of your [Windmill Air Dashboard](https://dashboard.windmillair.com) . _If you are having trouble with retrieving the value via the dashboard, @d-nx found a workaround **Go to the windmill phone app, About>Send Logs.
+Email yourself the log file.
+Search for 'deviceToken' in the log file.**_

 # Maintence / Support
 - **This is not an offical integration**.
 It is not associated, maintained, supported, or endorsed by Windmill.
 Windmill is a young company, their tech might change, and this might break.